Connecting to prior knowledge

 Explore this theme in some detail with comparisons.
 Students may use a Venn diagram to compare and contrast traditions.
 Instead of highlighting difference and stopping at that, make a point of then finding similarity.
 What are we as people all doing when a baby is born?

-Teachers: There are some fun and interesting traditions that may be raised here.
-Be careful when searching the topic online with the class.
-Reference to circumcision may pop up.
-Be aware of this possibility and review any websites in advance.
+NOTE: There are some fun and interesting traditions that may be raised here, but be careful when searching the topic online with the class, as you may come across references to circumcision.
+Be aware of this possibility and review any websites you plan to display in advance.

 Rich assessment task

 Guide students to orally reflect on learning by asking some questions and recording the responses for later.
-It will be important to return to this list to confirm and clarify ideas after more interaction with the text.
+It will be important to return to these questions to confirm and clarify ideas after more interaction with the text.

 • Who are the important characters?